This is the second part of a massive rebuild after a discovery of termites in our home. For the steps that got us this far, see the Demo, link above.

 the drywall is also put up around the closet and is ready for tape and mud.

 At this point, you can refer to the Fireplace Rebuild to see it take shape.
 Proj 16a: Fireplace Support & Rebuild

 But wait, we're not done yet!

-Then two cabinets are faced for placement beside the fireplace.
-These are placed on top of the laminate floor to preclude use of baseboards and incase we want to replace teh cabinets at a later date, we don't have to worry about filling in the flooring.
+Once the flooring is down, two pre-made cabinets are faced for placement beside the fireplace.
+These are placed on top of the laminate floor to preclude use of baseboards and in case we want to replace the cabinets at a later date, we don't have to worry about filling in any laminae flooring.

 The tops of the cabinets are matched to the mantle.
 (See Fireplace build for creation of free floating mantle. )